More "Senior" (F1)

 showing that famous grille in

-in Canada, one of the mighty Pratt clan, for these two photos of Johnny
+in Canada, one of the extended Pratt clan, for these two photos of Johnny

 Pratt.
 Steve is John Pratt's nephew, and recalls with pleasure